LineaLabs/lineapy/CONTRIBUTING.md

 -   A **tracer** that adds nodes to the graph (and then executes them with the executor)
 -   A **dataflow graph** which is stored in SQLite and represents a Python execution
 -   An **executor** which takes the graph and can run it as Python code
--   A **server** which exposes a REST API of the graph that `linea-server` accesses.
-This is currently not being kept up to date.

 ## First-time Setup